HarishAtGitHub/harishatgithub.github.com/_posts/2015-08-28-CAP-Theorem.md

 ![img3](https://cloud.githubusercontent.com/assets/5524260/9529415/c0d4c306-4d17-11e5-9286-909b607b2855.png)

-Now after this write the normal procedure is to synch data between India and US server.
+Now after this write, the normal procedure is to synch data between India and US server.
 Meanwhile before this synch could happen someone from US is trying to read data, and as he is in US , the request goes to US server .....

 ![img4](https://cloud.githubusercontent.com/assets/5524260/9529570/a78adfba-4d18-11e5-9c71-bd1d4abf0f7a.png)